Some things I've been wondering about:

 Do nervous Mitt Romney supporters remember then-Sen. Hillary Clinton thumping then-Sen. Barack Obama in three major primary states just prior to Obama declaring victory in the 2008 Democratic primaries?

-White House fully understand the hole it has dug itself by stepping on the third rail of abortion politics — the "conscience clause" for religious institutions?
+Does the White House fully understand the hole it has dug itself by stepping on the third rail of abortion politics — the "conscience clause" for religious institutions?

 How can self-proclaimed Zionists support the president's re-election now that a nearly nuclear Iran has Israel in its anti-Semitic crosshairs?